 gcsBasemapService: "<URL to local map service>",—The GCS basemap service is used as the basemap for OGC WMS services that do not support the Web Mercator coordinate system.
 By default, the GCS basemap service originates from ArcGIS Online.
 In a disconnected environment, you'll need to configure your portal with a GIS Server map service.
 The service must use the WGS 1984 geographic coordinate system with well-known ID (WKID) 4326.

 portalLivingAtlasConfigEnabled: true,— Together with the portalAGOConfigEnabled property, this property controls the display of the Configure Living Atlas Content section within the ArcGIS Online tab in the Organizations Settings page.
-In a disconnected environment, set this property to false.
+In a disconnected environment, follow the steps to disable access to Living Atlas content in your portal, then set this property to false.

-searchArcGISOnlineEnabled: false,— With this property, you can disable the option in Map Viewer to search for layers in ArcGIS Online.
+searchArcGISOnlineEnabled: false,—With this property, you can disable the option in Map Viewer to search for layers in ArcGIS Online.
 The default is true.
-When disabled, the option to search for layers in ArcGIS Online will be hidden from the Search for Layers dialog in Map Viewer.
+When disabled, the option to search for layers in ArcGIS Online will be hidden from the Search for Layers dialog box in Map Viewer.

-The file that contains these properties is located in <Portal for ArcGIS installation directory>/customizations/<version number>/webapps/arcgis#home/js/esri/arcgisonline/config.js.
+The file that contains these properties is located in <Portal for ArcGIS installation directory>/customizations/<version number>/webapps/arcgis#home/js/arcgisonline/config.js.
 It's recommended that you make a backup copy of this file before modifying it.

 After you modify the properties in the file, you'll need to restart your portal to apply your edits and clear your browser's cache (including cookies) to see the changes in the portal website.
 To learn more, see Set advanced portal options.

 Modifications to these properties will not be preserved in an upgrade.
 Changes to the config.js file must be reapplied after upgrading.